 Graduate Student Resources

-Cara Song, MEd Graduate (2019) to Receive Award from CATE
+Cara Song, MEd Graduate (2019) Receives Award from CATE

-Congratulations to Cara Song, an MEd graduate (2019) from Nipissing University who will receive the Annual Award of Excellence by the Canadian Association of Teacher Educators (CATE).
-Cara will receive her award at the Canadian Society for the Study of Education conference in June 2019 for her thesis titled, "Parental Perceptions of Grit: First Steps Towards Building Effective Character Education Programs."
+Congratulations to Cara Song, an MEd graduate (2019) from Nipissing University who received the Annual Award of Excellence by the Canadian Association of Teacher Educators (CATE).
+Cara received her award at the Canadian Society for the Study of Education conference in June 2019 for her thesis titled, "Parental Perceptions of Grit: First Steps Towards Building Effective Character Education Programs."
 Cara's thesis committee included Dr. Nancy Maynes (Supervisor), Dr. John Allison (Committee Member), and Dr. Jim Brandon (External Examiner, University of Calgary).

-Jordan Sutcliffe, MSc Kinesiology Candidate, Published Article in the Journal of Psychology of Sport and Exercise (2019)
+Jordan Sutcliffe, MSc Kinesiology Graduate, Published Article in the Journal of Psychology of Sport and Exercise (2019)

 Jordan T. Sutcliffe, Alex J. Benson, Mark W. Bruner.
 “Parents value competence more than warmth in competitive youth ice hockey coaches: Evidence based on the innuendo effect.”
 Journal of Psychology of Sport and Exercise.
 34 (2019) 82-89.

-Laurel Ann Muldoon, Master of Environmental Science Candidate, Published Article in Global Change Biology (2018)
+Laurel Ann Muldoon, Master of Environmental Science Graduate (2019), Published Article in Global Change Biology (2018)

 Elizabeth Fleur Nicklen, Carl A. Roland, Adam Z. Csank, Martin Wilmking, Roger W. Ruess, Laurel Ann Muldoon.
 “Stand basal area and solar radiation amplify white spruce sensitivity in interior Alaska: Evidence from carbon isotopes and tree rings.”
 Global Change Biology.
 (2018)